-Mistake 1: Your At-Home Workspace Isn’t Well-Lit
+Having an At-Home Workspace That Isn’t Well-Lit

 Lighting can make or break a workspace, and your home office is no exception.
 We’ve all had haunting experiences with harsh artificial lighting, and we’ve likely had horrifying run-ins with dim lighting, too.
 The best lighting is the kind that goes unnoticed, and that tends to be—no surprise here—natural lighting.

 Try to position your at-home workspace close to a window that gets plenty of natural light.
 If that isn’t an option for you, invest in a few lamps you like being around.
 Experiment with different bulbs until you’ve crafted a set-up that’s as warm and bright as you want it to be.

 The perfect desk chair is comfortable enough to spend all day in, but not so cozy that it invites you to slack off.
 Ideally, you want something upright and structured—but not rigid or uncomfortable.
 The exact height, shape, and material will vary based on who you are and how you like to work.
-But give yourself a little time to experiment and figure out what you want.
+But, give yourself a little time to experiment and figure out what you want.

 And don’t sweat it if you buy a chair you don’t end up loving.
-Think of it this way: You’ve made it one step closer to finding a chair you will love.
+Think of it this way: you’ve made it one step closer to finding a chair you will love.
 Plus, return policies exist for a reason.

 No matter what’s going on, consider purging the items you don’t need.
 Remember, your desk is your workspace.
 It doesn’t need to be thoroughly decorated—in fact, it can be totally empty.
 And sometimes, crisp, peaceful minimalism can feel even prettier and more inviting than a thoroughly decorated home office.

-Mistake 4: Your Desk Isn’t Big Enough
+Using a Desk That Isn’t Big Enough

 If your desk can’t hold your laptop, your notebook, and anything else you need to access with ease, it might not be big enough.
-If you’re dealing with space constraints, you may need to get creative on this one; consider storing oft-needed items under your desk to maximize desk space, or favoring a low-décor set-up over a more maximalist one.
+If you’re dealing with space constraints, you may need to get creative on this one.
+Consider storing oft-needed items under your desk to maximize desk space, or favoring a low-décor set-up over a more maximalist one.

-Learn from my mistakes, and invest in a desk you actually like working on.
-The surface should feel smooth and undistracting, and you should be able to move your things around without giving it much thought.
+Many of us obsess about what material our desk chairs are made out of, and we fail to hold our desks to the same standard.
+Invest in a desk you actually like working on.
+The surface should feel smooth and comfortable, and you should be able to move your things around without giving it much thought.